MoS$_2$ flake as a van der Waals homostructure: luminescence properties and optical anisotropy: Emission properties

-The photoluminescence of MoS$_2$, whose thickness varies from monolayer to bulk, has been already well studied~\cite{Confocal,Mak,Eda,nanomat,Tightly,ExcinTMD,GlazovM}.
-Here we demonstrate that the photoluminescence of the MoS$_2$ vdW homostructure is very distinctive.
 Micro-photoluminescence spectra obtained from different points on the surface are shown in Fig.~\ref{figura3}~a-f.
 The spectra are of three distinct types.
-Figures~\ref{figura3}~a,b correspond to the case when the signal is collected from bulk MoS$_2$ core of the sample.
+Figures~\ref{figura3}~a,b correspond to the case when the signal is collected from the bulk MoS$_2$ core of the sample.
 The broad peak in the luminescence is explained by the near-band-edge transitions with some contribution of excitonic emission.
 On the contrary, the signal collected from the areas shown in Fig.~\ref{figura3}~c,e features two narrow dips atop of the broad peak corresponding to bulk luminescence.
-In this flat area, the bulk core of the homostructure can be covered by atomically-thin MoS$_2$ flakes.
-The dips are explained by the light absorption at frequencies close to exciton resonances in these flakes, namely, A exciton at 1.94~eV and B exciton at 2.15~eV (at T=10 K).
-We assume that the areas described in Fig.~\ref{figura3}~c,d and Fig.~\ref{figura3}~e,f differ in the number of layers covering the bulk core, which leads to different amplitudes of the dips.
+In this flat area, the bulk core of the homostructure can be covered by a few detached MoS$_2$ monolayers.
+The dips are explained by the light absorption at frequencies close to exciton resonances in the surface monolayers, namely, A exciton at 1.94~eV and B exciton at 2.15~eV (at T=10 K).
+We assume that the areas described in Fig.~\ref{figura3}~c,d and Fig.~\ref{figura3}~e,f differ in the number of monolayers covering the bulk core, which leads to different amplitudes of the dips (see comparison in Supplement Figure S6).
+The position of exciton resonance is almost independent from the number of layers due to the interplay of the band gap change and exciton binding energy variation~\cite{PhysRevB.90.205422}.
 The exciton absorption for a monolayer can be estimated as $A_1=2\Gamma_0/\Gamma_x$, where $\Gamma_0$ is the radiative exciton decay and $\Gamma_x$ is the non-radiative broadening of exciton resonance, and $\Gamma_0 \ll \Gamma_x$ is assumed.
-For A exciton, using $\Gamma_0 = 1.4\,$meV~\cite{Palummo2015} and $\Gamma = 30\,$meV, as extracted from the HWHM of the exciton dip (see Supplement Figure S5), we estimate that $N \sim 5$ monolayers are required to achieve the PL attenuation $(1-A_1)^N \approx 0.6$ observed at exciton resonance.
-Since the surface layers make up the smaller portion of the vdW homostructure, which can be additionally being depleted in carriers, peaks corresponding to luminescence from the excitons in flakes are masked by the much stronger bulk luminescence.
+For A exciton, using $\Gamma_0 = 1.4\,$~meV~\cite{Palummo2015} and $\Gamma = 30\,$~meV, as extracted from the HWHM of the exciton dip (see Supplement Figure S7), we estimate that $N \sim 5$ surface monolayers are required to achieve the PL attenuation $(1-A_1)^N \approx 0.6$ observed at exciton resonance.
+It is in excellent agreement with the experimental results of AFM measurements of detached monolayers on the investigated vdW surface.
+Due to the higher energy of the conduction band minimum in MoS$_2$ monolayer as compared to bulk material~\cite{Molina}, the monolayers on the top of the homostructure are electron depleted and their luminescence is quenched, i.e. intensity is suppressed like it occurs for barrier emission in a heterostructure.
+In the measured PL spectra, it is masked by the much stronger bulk emission.